Sajid-Patel/RecruitPro/README.md

 ➢ Invoke appropriate methods in the service layer.
 ➢ Format and return HTTP responses.

 • Service Layer:
 ➢ Implement business logic and rules.
 ➢ Coordinate interactions between controllers and DAOs.
 ➢ Perform data manipulation and transformation.
-➢ Manage transactions and ensure data integrity.
+➢Manage transactions and ensure data integrity.

 • DAO Layer:
 ➢ Provide CRUD operations for accessing and modifying data.
 ➢ Translate database queries and commands into appropriate SQL statements.
 ➢ Handle database transactions and connections.
 ➢ Abstract away database-specific details from the service layer.

 Used Technology Stack
 ✓ Backend Framework: Spring Boot 2